isomerpages/moe-guangyangpri/_our-resources/For Students/Student iCON.md

 your Google App for the 2-step Authentication.
 It is to ease the log in process into School Devices.</p>
 <p>Follow this <strong><a href="https://support.google.com/accounts/answer/3463280?hl=en&amp;co=GENIE.Platform%3DDesktop" rel="noopener noreferrer nofollow" target="_blank">Guide</a></strong> to <strong>remove</strong> the
-phone number or account from the Google App for the Google 2-Step Verification.</p>
+phone number or account from the Google App 2-Step Verification.</p>